 Oliena - Santa Maria Navarrese - 47 mls - Mountains

-After the climb, we can revive our legs by having lunch at the summit’s coffee bar, right on the route of Giro d’Italia’s KOM.
-There we’ll get ready for the long descent towards Baunei.
+After the climb we can revive our legs by having lunch at the summit’s coffee bar, right on the route of the Giro d’Italia’s KOM.
+There, we’ll get ready for the long descent towards Baunei.
 The ride approaching the town of Baunei is a fun rolling road through a pristine, unspoiled environment, full of wildlife and dramatic panoramas.
 After Baunei, we have one last adrenaline-filled downhill towards the sea and onto the beach where we can celebrate the ending of our unforgettable adventure in Sardinia.

 Santa Maria Navarrese - Selvaggio Blu - Boat ride

-Our grand finale involves a private all-day cruise.
+Our grand finale involves a private, all-day cruise.

 Sailing starts at about 9 am, back to the harbor at about 6 pm.
 Swimming and snorkeling in the pristine water and sunbathing will fill most of the day.
 Lunch on board.
 Highlights: the limestone cliffs and spectacular bays, Cala Goloritze, Cala Biriola, Cala Mariolu.
-We'll be back at the hotel on time for our final dinner celebrations.
+We'll be back at the hotel in time for our final dinner celebrations.

 In terms of cycling Sardinia offers a uniquely rewarding tour, the first two days you will ride along the north west coast, then we will explore the inland, with many climbs to discover the real genuine heart of Sardinia.
 We will mainly follow minor roads, through beautiful landscapes with good tarmac and no cars.
 One day of no cycling in the mountains can be the ultimate chance to relax or trek through the mountains to visit a Nuragic site nestled in a sinkhole in the limestone ridge, or an easy kayak along the river, to enjoy the unique experience of having lunch with local shepherds.